-They may ask if you are familiar with any number of possible programs and software.
-If you haven’t used one , let’s say Blackboard, but you have used Moodle, let them know!
-Speak to how technology can aide art education and your willingness and confidence to learn something new.
-For something like Photoshop it may be more of a curriculum need.
-Be truthful of what you are capable of teaching and always express willingness to take professional development to acquire necessary skills.
+They may ask if you are familiar with any number of possible programs, software, and learning management systems.
+If you haven’t used one, let’s say Blackboard, but you have used Moodle, let them know!
+Speak about how technology can aid art education and your willingness and confidence to learn something new.
+For something like Photoshop, it may be more of a curriculum need.
+Be truthful about what you are capable of teaching and always express willingness to take professional development to acquire necessary skills.

 - The Interdisciplinary Question

 Possible Forms: How do you collaborate with other subjects?
 How do you use writing skills in the classroom?

 Recommendations: this is a time to prepare your lessons in your teaching portfolio with this question in mind.
 If you do radial design, talk about connections with Geometry.
 Talk about how artist statements create an opportunity for students to write in your class.

 - The “We have an agenda” Question

 Possible Forms: Have you done any mural work?
 How do you feel about advising an extracurricular club like the yearbook?

 Recommendations: Say yes if you can.
 My experience is this will often give a candidate the edge.